VIP Brother season 3: Sasha

 Sasha Antunovich (Serbian – Saša Antunović) is a Serbian football player, ex-Lokomotiv Sofia striker.
 He has scored 38 goals in Bulgarian A PFG, which is the second-best result for a foreign player.
 He entered the house on Day 2 and was the seventh evicted on Day 54.

-Sofia
+Sofi

-Sofia Kamenova "Sofi Marinova" is a famous pop-folk singer.
+Sofi Marinova is a famous pop-folk singer.
 She entered the house on Day 1 and finished fourth in the finale on Day 56.

 Todor

 Todor Slavkov is a controversial personality and a businessman, apart from being related to two of the most prominent Bulgarian personalities.
 Todor is the grandson of Todor Zhivkov – the most famous Bulgarian communist, who was the leader of the People's Republic of Bulgaria from 4 March 1954 until 10 November 1989.
 Todor's father is Ivan Slavkov – a Bulgarian sports boss linked to the communist-era nomenklatura.
 He entered the house on Day 1 and finished third in the finale on Day 56.